 - A. Communications equipment.
 The Contractor shall obtain all applicable permits in accordance with Federal Regulations for the operation of such radio equipment.
 A copy of all such permits shall be delivered to the COTR upon request prior to the utilization of designated frequencies.
 The Government may identify the radio frequencies to be used by the contractor.
 The Contractor must ensure useful availability of all Contractor furnished communications equipment on a continuous basis.
 The Contractor shall immediately provide fully-operational substitute communications equipment in the event any equipment is temporarily inoperable. - B. Vehicles.
 The Contractor shall obtain all applicable permits, titles, inspections, and registrations in accordance with applicable Federal, state and local laws for the operation of vehicles.
 All costs for the operation and maintenance of vehicle(s), including all license and insurance fees, shall be borne by the Contractor. - C. Firearms, ammunition, and less-than-lethal weapons.
 Modifications to firearm mechanisms must comply with manufacturers' specifications and requirements.
 Ammunition must be acquired from a commercial source. - 1.
 The Contractor shall obtain all applicable permits, licenses, and registrations in accordance with applicable Federal, state and local laws for the acquisition, carriage, and use of firearms and ammunition.
 All costs associated for the acquisition and maintenance of firearms, including all license and insurance fees, shall be borne by the Contractor. - 2.
 The Contractor shall acquire and maintain an ample supply of appropriate cleaning products (i.e., cleaning solvents, lubricating oil, rods, brushes, patches, etc.).
 The Contractor must also provide applicable accessories such as clearing barrels, trigger locks, gun lockers, etc. - 3.
 Unless stipulated otherwise in a task order, no firearms or ammunition shall be removed from the premises.
 All firearms shall be stored UNLOADED in an on-site safe or other security cabinet provided by the Contractor that complies with Government standards for storage of weapons.
 Ammunition will be stored separately from weapons and secured under a separate lock. - 4.
-For those contracts storing weapons on site, additional ammunition provided shall be stored, and secured on-site by the Contractor. - 5.
+The amount and type of ammunition, including additional rounds for contingency.
+The additional ammunition shall be provided, stored, and secured on-site by the Contractor.
+Old duty ammunition will be periodically rotated with new ammunition. - 5.
 The Contract employee shall inspect his/her issued firearm at the commencement of each tour of duty.
 Each firearm shall be cleaned and oiled in accordance with manufacturer specifications regularly to ensure optimum operating condition.
-All firearms will be loaded with approved ammunition, including one round in the chamber (if applicable), prior to the Security Officer's tour of duty.

-6. The Contractor shall provide a list of serial numbers of firearms that will be present on the premises to the COTR prior to the Contract performance date.
+All firearms will be loaded with approved ammunition, including one round in the chamber (if applicable), prior to the security guard's tour of duty. - 6.
+The Contractor shall provide a list of serial numbers of firearms that will be present on the premises to the COTR prior to the Contract performance date.
 The list shall be kept current; any changes shall be documented and forwarded to the COTR within one (1) week of the change.